-- OnlineGroup: If the configured application is started outside of VCS control, VCS brings the corresponding service group online.
-If you attempt to start the application on a frozen node or service group, VCS brings the corresponding service group online once the node or service group is unfrozen. - OfflineGroup: If the configured application is stopped outside of VCS control, VCS takes the corresponding service group offline. - OfflineHold: If a configured application is stopped outside of VCS control, VCS sets the state of the corresponding VCS resource as offline.
+Attribute value Service group behavior OnlineGroup If the configured application is started outside of VCS control, VCS brings the corresponding service group online.
+If you attempt to start the application on a frozen node or service group, VCS brings the corresponding service group online once the node or the service group is unfrozen.
+OfflineGroup If the configured application is stopped outside of VCS control, VCS takes the corresponding service group offline.
+OfflineHold If a configured application is stopped outside of VCS control, VCS sets the state of the corresponding VCS resource as offline.
 VCS does not take any parent resources or the service group offline.